December 07th, 2022

 The Top Neighborhoods in Charlotte NC - What Are They?

 Uptown Charlotte, also known as Downtown Charlotte is where you will find headquarters to companies like Bank of America, Duke Energy, and the East Coast HQ of Wells Fargo.

 Athletic teams that play in Uptown include the Carolina Panthers, the Charlotte Hornets, and the Charlotte Knights.
 The countless museums, theaters, restaurants, hotels, high-density residential developments, retail and more, make Center City a popular spot for everyone!
-Employing nearly 115,000 people, Uptown plays host to nearly 20 million visitors a year with just under 30,000 calling it home.
+Employing nearly 115,000 people, Uptown plays host to almost 20 million visitors a year, with just under 30,000 calling it home.

 Charlotte's central business district was renamed in 1974 by the city’s council, known as Uptown.

 It’s the heart of Downtown Charlotte and where many major institutions are located as well as the city’s historic core.
 Uptown is broken up into four wards.
 The area is encompassed by Route 77 and 277, which line the outer edges of Uptown.
 Here are some of the best uptown restaurants.